 Partner: Fraunhofer ISI (Lead), PTV Group, M-Five, Technische Universität Hamburg (IUE, VPL), IVE, Technische Universität Dresden, TRIMODE, Hochschule für angewandte Wissenschaften Würzbug-Schweinfurt, BBG und Partner

 The Mobility and Fuels Strategy (MFS) was initiated by the Federal Government in 2012.
-It constitutes the core political platform to implement the energy and mobility transition of the transport sector and thus also for achieving greenhouse gas (GHG) reductions in the German transport system.
-The Federal Ministry of Transport (BMVI) is supported by the NOW GmbH and by a scientific Consortium to implement the MFS.
+It constitutes the core political platform to implement the energy and mobility transition of the transport sector and thus also for decarbonisation of the German transport system.
+The Federal Ministry of Transport (BMDV) is supported by the NOW GmbH and by a scientific Consortium to implement the MFS.
 Since 2015 M-Five is part of the scientific support to the Ministry.
-Dr. Wolfgang Schade is one of the three coordinators leading the scientific support.
+Dr. Wolfgang Schade from M-Five is one of the three coordinators leading the scientific support.

 Objectives and political framework conditions

 With the Climate Plan 2050 and following the ambitions of the Paris Climate Agreement the Federal Government has agreed in 2016 on a strategy to put Germany on a path towards climate neutrality by 2050.
 The implementation of that strategy via policy instruments and ambitious regulation is a stepwise process and still ongoing.
-Important milestones have been the Climate Action Programme 2030 (KSPr-2030) and Federal Climate Change Act (KSG).
-The KSPr-2030 proposed mode than 50 measures and instruments for the transport sector, which would be implemented until 2023 and would reduce GHG emissions of transport for the target horizon 2030 and beyond.
+Important milestones have been the Climate Action Programme 2030 (KSPr-2030) and Federal Climate Change Act (KSG), which in 2021 moved the target to achieve climate neutrality in Germany forward to 2045.
+The KSPr-2030 proposed more than 50 measures and instruments for the transport sector, which would be implemented until 2023 and would reduce GHG emissions of transport for the target horizon 2030 and beyond.
 The Climate Change Act (KSG) defined a GHG reduction trajectory for each sector from 2020 until 2030.
 The responsibility for achieving the targets along the trajectory was assigned to the respective Ministries.
+An independent annual monitoring concludes on target achievement or failure to achieve.
+In the latter case the Minister of Transport has to act and present a mitigation programm to ensure target achievement.
+The target fort he transport sector in 2030 is a reduction of GHG by -48% compared with the 1990 emission level.

 Our activities and methodology

-As part of our MFS tasks M-Five is providing scientific support to the high level group on mitigation of climate impacts of transport of the National Platform Future of Mobility (NPM) .
+As part of our MFS tasks M-Five was providing scientific support to the high level group on mitigation of climate impacts of transport of the National Platform Future of Mobility (NPM), and is currently supporting the German expert group on climate mitigation of transport (EKM).

 Analysis and scenarios of transport and economic impacts of the Covid-19 pandemic